Animals in Dreams

 Feeding animals: encouraging the process of becoming conscious

-Fish: In mythology the fish is a primitive animal that is indeed a symbol of chaos, out of which these creatures came.
+fish: In mythology the fish is a primitive animal that is indeed a symbol of the chaos out of which these creatures came.
 The chaos has not to be seen as a dangerous aspect because in the end it is the resource out of which the order came.

-From a psychological viewpoint one has to pay attention to several things when trying to understand the symbol of the fish: The habitat must be understood correctly – the water is a symbol for feelings as well as for the unconscious (then it must not to be seen as Yin symbol).
-Also important is the color, turbidity, depth, growth and the streaming behavior (see The four Elements).
+From a psychological viewpoint one has to pay attention to several things when trying to understand the symbolism of the fish: The habitat must be understood correctly – the water is a symbol for feelings as well as for the unconscious (then it must not be seen as Yin symbol).
+Also important is the color, turbidity, depth, growth and the streaming behavior (see The Four Elements).
 Furthermore, it is important whether one looks into the water or swims in it.
-Also the color and the shape of the fish are to regard (elongated, aggressive, round, friendly).
+Also the color and the shape (elongated= aggressive; round=friendly) of the fish are to regard .

-C.: “The dream may seem small and insignificant, but it brought really a lot of joy, desire and hope to me: I stood in front of a plank door which has been painted white recently.
-Behind it lay new experiences and an infinite amount of new worlds.
+“The dream may seem small and insignificant but it brought me really a lot of joy, desire and hope: I stood in front of a plank door which had been painted white recently.
+Behind the door lay new experiences and an infinite amount of new worlds.
 Now I stand right in front of it to make my first step into this new, rich world.”
+(C.)

 This was the preliminary peak and the end of a series of dreams in serial nights which I want to summarize quickly:

 At first it was a fish.
-The first time I saw him for a short moment, he was dirty-grey, lethargic and dull.
+The first time I saw it for a short moment, it was dirty-grey, lethargic and dull.
 It had the shape of a short moraine but was as big as an elephant.
-The next time he was a normal, flexible fish.
+The next time it was a normal, flexible fish.
 The third time it was a heaving swarm of tiny, very colorful and bright fish.
 They flew out of the water as if there was no barrier and fluttered around me like a swarm of butterflies.

 The Hinduism ascribes the creation of the world to a turtle: The turtle Khurma (second incarnation of Vishnu) rose to the surface of the primeval ocean (the chaos, thought of as an ocean of milk).
 There Khurma's back formed the world mountain Meru around which the world grew.

-In Chinese mythology the turtle is a symbol of wisdom, because it comes from a time when the world was at its very beginning and has its knowledge from those primeval days.
-The “I Ching” for example tells about the oracular reading from turtle shells.
+In Chinese mythology the turtle is a symbol of wisdom because it comes from a time when the world was at its very beginning and has its knowledge from those primeval days.
+The “I Ching” (chin.: 易经) tells about the oracular reading from turtle shells.

 The turtle with its round shape also resembles the aspect of the germ (resp. egg).
 Therefore, it is the beginning from which higher things grow.